Become a premium art club member and get immediate access to hundreds of printables and video tutorials!

 2. Use an Easel for Kids Art

 Young children work best standing up.
-A wall-mount easel or art space is one way to give them the opportunity to create this way, a table-top easel is another, and a free-standing children’s art easel is a third.
+A wall-mount easel is one way to give them the opportunity to create this way, a table-top easel is another, and a free-standing children’s art easel is a third.

 You can leave an easel set up with paper and drawing or painting materials.
 If the reverse has a chalkboard, equip it with chalk.